 Besides inherited genes, controllable lifestyle factors have been shown to contribute to excess fat deposits in the middle.
 These include alcohol, smoking, stress, lack of exercise, and excess fat or simple sugars in the diet.

-Researchers at UCSF and ECU have isolated a protein, called PC-1, that may play a central role in causing insulin resistance.
+Researchers at UCSF and ECU have isolated a protein, called PC-1, which may play a central role in causing insulin resistance.

 Do You Have An Apple Figure?